GabrielDesk/Picazo-App/README.md

 Take charge with the **Painting Status Control Screen**.
 Here you control the paint flow with:

 - **:play_or_pause_button: Play/Pause**: Initiate or pause the painting process with a simple tap.
-- **:octagonal_sign: Deactivate Painting**: A safety feature that allows you to stop the painting process instantly.
+- **:stop_sign: Deactivate Painting**: A safety feature that allows you to stop the painting process instantly.

 [![Status Control Screen](https://i.imgur.com/ICjcMtf.jpg)](https://i.imgur.com/ICjcMtf.jpg)